TradeIdeasPhilip/jpeg/README.md

 # JPEG without Discrete Cosine Transform

-I'm exploring some ideas about data compression.
+I’m exploring some ideas about data compression.

 The JPEG compression algorithm inspired this project.
-There's one step in particular I'd like to change in JPEG.
+There’s one step in particular I’d like to change in JPEG.
 _After_ splitting the colors into separate channels and _before_ quantizing the results, the algorithm _transforms_ the data.
 It breaks the data into squares of 64 pixels each, then uses a Discrete Cosine Transform on each of groups.
 The result is still a list a 64 numbers.